Cappi1998/SteamAddMobileGuardAuthenticator/README.md

 ### Config.json
 - <a href="#PhoneServiceToUse">PhoneServiceToUse</a> => Phone Service that will be used to obtain rental numbers.
 - PhoneServiceApiKey => API Key for the chosen Phone Service.
+- AccountsPerNumber => number(int) of accounts to be linked in each number.
 - Country => check <a href="#PhoneServiceToUse">PhoneServiceToUse</a> to find out how to get the country code

 ## PhoneServiceToUse